 Recommended type of glass: pint glass, snifter or white wine glass

 Appearance: pours a hazy pale orange with a white head, which only slowly dissipates.
 Lightly sparkling.

 Aroma/Nose: notes of barnyard, beeswax, leather on the nose with a hint of both red and fermented apples and a delicate honey note.

-Overall: Grey Horn has just become one of my favorite ciders.
-Extremely rich in terms of flavors and beautifully balanced.
+Overall: Grey Horn has just become one of my favourite ciders.
+Extremely rich in terms of flavours and beautifully balanced.
 Surprisingly, I didn’t mind the relatively high sweetness in the Grey Horn.
 Moreover, the aroma and the palate reminded me slightly of French cidre.
-I think, however, that the abundant tannin and the mouth drying affect might not appeal to everyone.
+I think, however, that the abundant tannin and the mouth drying effect might not appeal to everyone.
 I found the Grey Horn extremely drinkable and tasty and I could imagine having it over and over again.
 Delicious!
 5.5/6

 Availability: from their online shop, Orchard Box, Bottles and Books, Bristol Cider Shop, Love to Brew, Fetch the Drinks, Brewers Droop, Beers by Post.
 In Denmark online from Klosterbryggeriet and in Germany from Ciderhof,